A base class which other classes can extend from.

 },

-channel, and run the 'executeFoo' method.
+means that the object will listen for the doFoo request on the app channel, and run the 'executeFoo' method.
 When using Radio Requests with Objects, the same rules and restrictions that normal Radio use implies also apply here: a single handler can be associated with a request, either through manual use of the reply functions, or through the Object API.

-object directly onto the instance.
+Merge keys from the options object directly onto the instance.
 This is the preferred way to access options

 passed into the Object.